North Carolina beats Georgia Tech 10-2 for ACC title

+It added up to another Atlantic Coast Conference championship for the Tar Heels.

+North Carolina hit four home runs — including a pair during a four-run sixth inning — and its pitchers combined on a four-hitter in a 10-2 victory over Georgia Tech on Sunday in the league title game.
-DURHAM, N.C.
-(AP) — Aaron Sabato and Ashton McGee each hit two-run homers during a four-run sixth inning, and North Carolina won the Atlantic Coast Conference Tournament title by beating Georgia Tech 10-2 on Sunday.

-Michael Busch added a solo homer in the seventh, Brandon Martorano hit a three-run shot in the ninth and four pitchers combined on a four-hitter for the fifth-seeded Tar Heels (42-17).
+Aaron Sabato and Ashton McGee each hit two-run homers during that big inning, tournament MVP Michael Busch added a solo homer in the seventh and Brandon Martorano hit a three-run shot in the ninth.

+“When we made mistakes,” Georgia Tech coach Danny Hall said, “they made us pay.”

-They finished the tournament 4-0 and earned their seventh ACC title, their third since 2007.
+The fifth-seeded Tar Heels (42-17) regrouped to finish the tournament 4-0 and earn their seventh ACC title, their third since 2007.

+“It’s hard to win a championship in this league in any sport,” North Carolina coach Mike Fox said, “but certainly in baseball.”

+Pitcher Hansen Butler “sent us a message that night, and he pretty much said, ‘Take all this in, try and remember what happened to us, but tomorrow we’re going to get back to work,'” Busch said.
+“The faster that you can regroup, the better your team is going to be.
+We regrouped the next day … and it showed this week.”

 The second-seeded Yellow Jackets (41-17) had just three hits and five baserunners after the first inning.
 They had their three-game winning streak snapped and were denied their 10th league title.